MaahinVPanchal/odoo-expert/README.md

    - Enhanced embedding and search algorithms
    - Improved context understanding and response generation

-## What are the potential applications?
+## What Are the Potential Applications?

 While initially focused on Odoo documentation, the system's architecture makes it highly adaptable for various documentation management scenarios: